-Semantics tags have many benefits beyond pure efficiency and SEO.
+Semantics tags have many benefits beyond pure efficiency and site performance in search engines.
 They help us build better site structures, and more importantly, they can seriously improve websites’ accessibility.

 And if you’re “not too concerned” about your site’s accessibility, consider for a moment that, according to the U.S. Census Bureau, about 1 in 5 people has some form of disability.